We may earn commissions on purchases. (Info)

 The VPN automatically chooses the best protocol on Windows based on your internet connection.
 However, you can switch between them manually.
 The open-source OpenVPN has a reputation as the most secure tunneling protocol, but the newer WireGuard trades off some security for better speed.

 Other operating systems offer fewer options.
-For instance, you must install OpenVPN apps on Mac and iOS manually.
+For instance, you must manually install OpenVPN apps on Mac and iOS.
 Furthermore, Android and Linux systems do not support reliable IKEv2.

 In 2011, CyberGhost became the first VPN to publish a Transparency Report, providing details on the number of requests it received from authorities to release user data.
 It shared this information with customers annually until 2019, changing it later to once every three months.

 There’s more.
 CyberGhost changes the encryption and decryption key for every VPN session.
-This feature, called Perfect Forward Secrecy, adds security to your VPN connection.
-Using unique sets of keys for each session drastically cuts down the chances of your internet activity being monitored.
+This feature, known as Perfect Forward Secrecy, enhances the security of your VPN connection.
+Using unique sets of keys for each session significantly reduces the likelihood of your internet activity being monitored.

 Get CyberGhost